 - If using a tumble dryer, ensure it is adequately vented to the outside of the property

-- If mould has developed you must clean it away as soon as you can.
-Use an anti-mould remover (which carries a HSE approved number) on the area, and shampoo any affected carpets.
+If mould has developed, you must clean it away as soon as you can.
+Use an anti-mould remover on the area, which carries a HSE approved number, and shampoo any affected carpets.
 Washing clothes should remove mould or mildew, however it may leave a stain.

-- When using any anti-mould products, please ensure you follow the instructions for safe use.
+When using any anti-mould products, make sure you follow the instructions for safe use.

 - Wet wipes